marcotoronto/rdm-test/content/05-2_Advanced_Deposit.md

 Compressed files are the preferred method for uploading large datasets or many files to Dataverse.

-Zip files are automatically extracted on upload, and the contents will appear as a list under the Files tab.
-Folder structure and file hierarchy within the zip file are maintained on extraction (as of DV version 4.11).
+**Zip files are automatically extracted on upload**, and the contents will appear as a list under the Files tab.
+Folder structure and file hierarchy within the zip file are maintained on extraction.

-**Geospatial shapefiles and Astronomy data (FITS)** also have special functionality (such as previews) in Dataverse.
-You can learn more about data licensing in the [Geomatics Deposit Workshop](05-4_Geomatics_Deposit.md)
+Sometimes, it is a good idea to deposit the intact Zipped folder to preserve the content as it is.
+In this case, please double-zip your directory and the software will unzip it once upon upload, leaving your directory zipped.
 {: .note}

 <br>